Autologous Chondrocyte Implantation for Focal Articular Cartilage Lesions - CAM 70148HB

 Several systematic reviews with or without meta-analysis have evaluated autologous chondrocyte implantation and other cartilage repair techniques for the knee.
 The studies included, characteristics of the systematic reviews, and key findings are outlined in Tables 2, 3, and 4, respectively.

 A systematic review by Migliorini and colleagues (2022) reported findings from 47 publications that described outcomes in at least 5 patients who underwent matrix-induced autologous chondrocyte implantation (MACI) or cell-free autologous matrix-induced chondrogenesis (AMIC) for chondral defects of the knee, including 38 prospective studies and 9 retrospective studies.17 Risk of bias was not reported for individual studies, but the proportion of studies at unclear or high risk of bias ranged from approximately 20% to more than 75% in each bias domain.
 The authors reported significantly higher Lysholm Knee Questionnaire scores and International Knee Documentation Committee scores with AMIC relative to MACI, and significantly higher rates of treatment failure with MACI relative to AMIC.
-The nature of the statistical analysis limits interpretation of these findings; the authors pooled data from all studies for analysis without weighting, using simple statistical tests to compare distributions of continuous values (via t-tests) or proportions (via Chi-square); differences in baseline characteristics and various patient-reported outcome and complication measures were tested without adjustment for multiple comparisons.
+The nature of the statistical analysis limits the interpretation of these findings; the authors pooled data from all studies for analysis without weighting, using simple statistical tests to compare distributions of continuous values (via t-tests) or proportions (via Chi-square); differences in baseline characteristics and various patient-reported outcome and complication measures were tested without adjustment for multiple comparisons.
 The time at which the outcomes were assessed was not reported, and several reported outcomes were not defined (such as hypertrophy and treatment failure).

 Dhillon et al. (2022) performed a systematic review of randomized trials comparing collagen membrane-cultured third-generation autologous chondrocyte implantation to microfracture (MF) in patients with focal chondral defects of the knee.18 Among 368 patients enrolled in 5 RCTs, mean follow-up ranged from 2 to 6 years.
 Two RCTs were determined to be at high risk of bias related to lack of blinding.
 Findings for patient-reported outcomes were mixed; 1 trial reported significantly greater improvement in postoperative International Knee Documentation Committee scores with autologous chondrocyte implantation relative to MF, while another indicated no difference in improvement between groups.
 Similarly, 1 trial reported significantly greater improvement from baseline in Lysholm Knee Questionnaire scores with autologous chondrocyte implantation relative to MF, while 2 trials reported no difference in improvement between groups.
 Both studies evaluating Tegner Activity Scale scores noted significantly greater improvement from baseline with autologous chondrocyte implantation relative to MF.
 Treatment failure rates were low with autologous chondrocyte implantation (ranging from 0% to 1.8%); failure rates ranged from 2.5% to 8.3% in MF groups.

-In 2020, Gou et al. evaluated clinical outcomes among patients with fractures of knee cartilage who were treated with autologous chondrocyte implantation (n = 332) or microfracture (n = 327) from 12 RCTs.21 Patient age ranged from 25 to 41 years, with the majority of patients male.
+In 2020, Gou et al. evaluated clinical outcomes among patients with fractures of knee cartilage who were treated with autologous chondrocyte implantation (n = 332) or MF (n = 327) from 12 RCTs.21 Patient age ranged from 25 to 41 years, with the majority of patients male.
 Treatment follow-up ranged from 1.5 to 15 years.
-There were diverse types of autologous chondrocyte implantation performed among the studies including matrix-induced autologous chondrocyte implantation, NeoCart, autologous chondrocyte implantation with periosteum, and ChondroCelect.
+There were diverse types of autologous chondrocyte implantation performed among the studies including MACI, NeoCart, autologous chondrocyte implantation with periosteum, and ChondroCelect.
 Outcomes included an overall clinical score, KOOS subdomains of activities of daily living and function, quality of life, pain relief score, and failure/operation rate.
 Results revealed no significant differences between the interventions with regard to improvement in International Knee Documentation Committee and Lysholm scores or overall KOOS measures at 1, 2, and 5 years of follow-up.
 There was also no difference between the groups with regard to failure rate at 2, 3, and 5 years.
-Autologous chondrocyte implantation was associated with significant improvements in activities of daily living at 5 years or less of follow-up as compared to microfracture as well as improvement in quality of life and pain relief at 5 and 2 year follow-up examinations, respectively.
+Autologous chondrocyte implantation was associated with significant improvements in activities of daily living at 5 years or less of follow-up as compared to MF as well as improvement in quality of life and pain relief at 5- and 2-year follow-up examinations, respectively.
 Major limitations of this systematic review and meta-analysis included the small number of eligible RCTs in the final analysis with regard to length of follow-up and that the studies included in the meta-analysis utilized a variety of autologous chondrocyte implantation techniques, scales and scores for outcome measures, and recruited patients with different lesion sizes.
 Plus, blinding of the patients or surgeons was difficult to perform given the 2-step procedure of autologous chondrocyte implantation.

 Mundi et al. (2016) reported on a systematic review of level I studies for cartilage restoration of the knee.25 Included were 12 randomized trials (N = 765) and a mean lesion size of 3.9 cm2.
-Five trials compared autologous chondrocyte implantation with marrow stimulation, 3 compared autologous chondrocyte implantation with osteochondral autograft transfer, 1 compared osteochondral autograft transfer with microfracture, and 3 compared different generations of autologous chondrocyte implantation.
+Five trials compared autologous chondrocyte implantation with marrow stimulation, 3 compared autologous chondrocyte implantation with osteochondral autograft transfer, 1 compared osteochondral autograft transfer with MF, and 3 compared different generations of autologous chondrocyte implantation.
 Eleven of the 12 trials were conducted in Europe.
 Four trials reported significant differences in function with autologous chondrocyte implantation versus marrow stimulation.
 However, a meta-analysis showed no significant differences in pain or function between the 2 treatments at 24-month follow-up.
 The quality of the evidence was rated as poor to moderate, and only 4 trials reported a sample size calculation.
 Although meta-analysis could not be performed on the other comparisons, 5 of 6 trials found no significant difference in outcomes between autologous chondrocyte implantation and osteochondral autograft transfer or different generations of autologous chondrocyte implantation.
 The percentage of grafts that failed and the relationship between lesion size and success rate were not assessed in this review.

-A systematic review by Harris et al. (2010) comparing autologous chondrocyte implantation with other cartilage repair or restoration techniques, included 13 RCTs and nonrandomized trials of 917 participants who underwent autologous chondrocyte implantation (n = 604), microfracture (n = 271), or osteochondral autograft transfer (n = 42).26 The mean study quality was rated as 54 (out of 100), with no studies considered of good or excellent quality, 7 considered fair, and 6 considered poor.
+A systematic review by Harris et al. (2010) comparing autologous chondrocyte implantation with other cartilage repair or restoration techniques, included 13 RCTs and nonrandomized trials of 917 participants who underwent autologous chondrocyte implantation (n = 604), MF (n = 271), or osteochondral autograft transfer (n = 42).26 The mean study quality was rated as 54 (out of 100), with no studies considered of good or excellent quality, 7 considered fair, and 6 considered poor.
 Four studies compared different generations of autologous chondrocyte implantation, finding no difference in outcomes but higher complication rates with open, periosteal cover, first-generation autologous chondrocyte implantation.
-At 1- to 5-year follow-up, 3 of 7 studies showed better clinical outcomes after autologous chondrocyte implantation than after microfracture, 1 showed better outcomes after microfracture, and 3 showed no difference between these treatments.
-Clinical outcomes after microfracture deteriorated after 18 to 24 months in 3 of 7 studies.
+At 1- to 5-year follow-up, 3 of 7 studies showed better clinical outcomes after autologous chondrocyte implantation than after MF, 1 showed better outcomes after MF, and 3 showed no difference between these treatments.
+Clinical outcomes after MF deteriorated after 18 to 24 months in 3 of 7 studies.
 Studies comparing autologous chondrocyte implantation with osteochondral autograft transfer showed similar short-term clinical outcomes, with more rapid improvement but an increase in arthrofibrosis and donor-site morbidity following osteochondral autograft transfer.
 Younger patients with a shorter preoperative duration of symptoms and fewer prior surgical procedures had the best outcomes after surgical intervention.
 A defect size greater than 4 cm2 was the only factor predictive of better outcomes when autologous chondrocyte implantation was compared with other surgical techniques.

 Table 2.
 Comparison of Trials/Studies Included in Systematic Reviews of Autologous Chondrocyte Implantation for Cartilage Repair of the Knee

-Study | Harris et al. (2010)26 | Mundi et al. (2016)25 | Riboh et al. (2017)23 | Gou et al. (2020)21 | Zamborsky et al. (2020)22 | Abraamyan et al. (2022)20 | Angele et al. (2022)19 | Dhillon et al. (2022)18 | Migliorini et al. (2022)17 |
+Study | Harris et al. (2010)26 | Mundi et al. (2016)25 | Riboh et al. (2017)23 | Gou et al. (2020) 21 | Zamborsky et al. (2020)22 | Abraamyan et al. (2022)20 | Angele et al. (2022)19 | Dhillon et al. (2022)18 | Migliorini et al. (2022)17 |

 Akgun et al. (2015) | ⚫ | ||||||||